 How long does coffee creamer last after opening?

 Keep in mind that although creamer can last a few weeks, it's heavily contingent on how it's been handled.
 "Once a product is open, it’s exposed to everything, meaning if you aren’t careful and leave the creamer at room temperature for a longer time, this could put it in the danger zone and encourage extra bacteria growth," Craig says.
 Ultimately, this means the creamer could expire faster than it's predetermined expiration date.

 Can you extend the life of your coffee creamer?

-The dietitian also shares that an important part is the placement when refrigerating your products.
-“Most of us keep creamers in the door as it’s really convenient, however, it’s better to store them in the main compartment as the items in the door are more susceptible to temperature fluctuations from the opening and closing of the fridge.”
+According to Largeman-Roth, where you store the creamer in your fridge can have an impact on its freshness.
+That's to say, the dietitian recommends keeping creamer in the cooler areas of your refrigerator.
+“Most of us keep creamers in the door as it’s really convenient; however, it’s better to store them in the main compartment as the items in the door are more susceptible to temperature fluctuations from the opening and closing of the fridge," Largeman-Roth says.

 Loading More Posts...